Table of Contents -- hold CTRL+F for easy use

 ...And so, the term "Tallest" was spawned as a synonym for all things Ircka himself had embodied; power, heroism, strength immortal and almighty.
 All Tallests that have been crowned and ruled since that mythical time period are a continuation of Ircka's magnificent name and lineage, but none of them have ever equalled it.

-Irk is a good distance from its sun, and that, coupled with the atmosphere and the slightly ovular orbit it takes around its sun, makes the planet's surface during winter unbearably sub-zero for nearly all non-native life forms (-1184.44 degrees Fahrenheit, or -675.8 Celsius).
-Irken winters are known to be extremely brutal; fortunately, their hot core body temperatures (124.29 Fahrenheit, 51.27 Celsius) combined with a natural antifreeze component in their bloodstream easily allows them to survive.
+While natural life is no longer present, Irk is still a fair distance from its white dwarf of a sun, and that, coupled with the atmosphere and the slightly ovular orbit it takes around its sun, makes the planet's surface during winter unbearably sub-zero for nearly all non-native life forms (-1184.44 degrees Fahrenheit, or -675.8 Celsius).
+Irken winters are known to be extremely brutal; an individual Irken’s core body temperature is rather low (75 Fahrenheit, 23.88 Celsius), though since they have a natural antifreeze component in their bloodstream, they are easily able to survive.
 While one half of the planet endures this cruel frozen spell, the side that faces its sun undergoes a rather mild summertime that is still much more chilling than the coldest places on more sensitive planets such as Earth (-712.48 Fahrenheit, -413.6 Celsius).
 However, temperatures rarely have an effect on military training and other such activities due to the high resistances Irken architecture has been built to have against the cold.
+As such, non-Irkens upon the planet’s surface require not only clearance from the Triumvirate to be present, but also a manner of atmospheric generator to prevent them from freezing to death as the species has no reason to make any alterations to the cold weather.

 Control Brains: Due to the circumstances under which Ircka's bloodline can be distinguished, the tallest Irkens continued to be followed to this day, rendering those who are greatest in height to be known as the Tallest, and leaders of the entire Irken Empire.
 However, since ruling an entire Empire can be exhausting and extremely hard to accomplish, they are aided in this endeavor by the manipulative Control Brains.
 There are at least five Control Brains on every Irken-inhabited planet; these consist of the downloaded memories of every Irken that has existed since mechanical PAKs came onto the scene.
 The heads of these mechanical wonders are known as the Triumvirate Control Brains which are the collective consciousnesses of every previous Tallest of the Irken Empire; The Triumvirate are not on Irk itself, but on the planet now known as Judgementia.